-- 16.15.
-The Development Plan may be revised or amended in the following cases: - (a) at the request of the Contractor, in case of evidenced changes in the technical conditions assumed in its preparation; and - (b) when the Development and Production Area is modified pursuant to Article 16.4.(a). - 16.16.
-The amendment of the Development Plan will be subject to the same approval process and procedures prescribed in Articles 16.7 through 16.14.
+- 16.11 The Development Plan may be revised or amended in the following cases: - (a) at the request of the Contractor, in case of evidenced changes in the technical conditions assumed in its preparation; and - (b) when the Development and Production Area is modified pursuant to Article 16.4.(a).

+16.12 The amendment of the Development Plan will be subject to the process and procedures set out in this Article 16.